rsksmart/RSKIPs/IPs/RSKIP53.md

 3. Expand the PTI into a fullRec.
 4. Hash the fullRec.

 ### Variations

-Also it’s possible to replace the accountIndex with a shorter field, representing the block number delta and transaction index in the block of the previous transaction from the same account in the blockchain, using compact variable-length integers.
+Also it’s possible to replace the senderAccountPrefix a shorter field, representing the block number delta and transaction index in the block of the previous transaction from the same account in the blockchain, using compact variable-length integers.
 For instance, if the prior transaction is the second of the previous block, the value (-1,2) would encode the reference, consuming no more than 2 bytes.

 # **Copyright**